hybridgroup/gobot/platforms/chip/README.md

 go get -d -u gobot.io/x/gobot/... && go install gobot.io/x/gobot/platforms/chip
 ```

+Note that PWM might not be available in your kernel and you might need to load the right overlays
+to expose PWM on the PWM0 pin.

 ## How to Use

 The pin numbering used by your Gobot program should match the way your board is labeled right on the board itself.